lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

 The `Json.Decode` functions are straightforward: they try to find the property in the json input object, and then try to convert it to the given type.
 If they fail, they raise an exception.
 We're hard coding cards as `[]` because we know that no cards are drawn when the deck is created.

 **Note:** If you're used to Elm, that sounds weird - we would use [option types](https://reasonml.github.io/docs/en/variant.html#option) everywhere, and take care of the errors explicitly, near the functions calls.
-That must be the safest, explicit choice.
+That is probably the safest, most explicit choice.
 If we're dealing with exceptions, be careful, since they are implicit, and it's easy to forget to deal with them properly.
-In a React application, that usually mean you should at least have a [error boundary component](https://reactjs.org/docs/error-boundaries.html) catching them.
+In a React application, that usually means you should at least have an [error boundary component](https://reactjs.org/docs/error-boundaries.html) catching them.

-Back to our functions, I'm not very happy with the verbosity of them.
-We can actually say "I'm going to use functions from this module in this piece of code" in ReasonML, in a couple of ways, and it makes our code less verbose.
+Back to our functions, they are too verbose.
+Let's solve this.
+We can actually say "I'm going to use functions from this module in this piece of code" in ReasonML, in a couple of ways, and this makes our code less verbose.
 One good technique is using the `open` keyword, and letting the formatter do its work.
 For example, rewrite the `decodeCreateDeck` as:

 ```js
 let decodeCreatedDeck = json => {